tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/apiClientOnboarding.md

 * [6-8]  MidCentral IT Support Team loads your provided PublicKey Certificate against your API Client registration into AzureAD.
 * [9-11] MidCentral IT Support Team grants your API Client appropriate access roles
 * [12] MidCentral IT Support Team returns ClientId and Scope Identifiers that match your API Client Registration.
-* [13] You load PrivateKey, PublicKey, ScopeId and ClientId into your API Client software.
+* [13] You load PrivateKey, PublicKey Certificate, ScopeId and ClientId into your API Client software.

 ### Key Generation
 Step 1 of the process involves generation of a set of RSA keys, giving both PrivateKey and matching PublicKey Certificate.